M-J-Bauer/OLED-or-LCD-128x64-graphics-library/README.md

 There is a version of this library already adapted to drive a 1.3" OLED display module (SH1106 controller) under the Arduino IDE.
 Source code for the library will be placed in a separate GitHub repository shortly.
-(Meanwhile, it's simply a matter of replacing the PIC32 I2C function calls with equivalent functions from the Arduino "Wire" (I2C) library.)
+(It's simply a matter of replacing the PIC32 I2C function calls in the SH1106 driver code with equivalent functions from the Arduino "Wire" (I2C) library.)